overhangio/tutor/README.md

 3. If necessary, open an [issue on Github](https://github.com/regisb/openedx-docker/issues/new).

-## Known missing features: discovery service, edX notes, ecommerce, notifier
+## Known missing features: discovery service, edX notes, ecommerce

 Those extra services were considered low priority while developing this project.
 However, most of them should not be too hard to add to a standard install.
 If you need one or more of these services, feel free to let me know by opening an issue.